 The FOT (Economic Sanctions) program is designed to equip front office employees with a general understanding of the purpose of sanctions, the consequences of non-compliance and methods that can be used to detect and mitigate sanctions risk.

-These learning programs are eligible for continuous professional development (CPD) points from the International Compliance Association.
+ManchesterCF modules are eligible for continuous professional development (CPD) credits from the International Compliance Association.
+More >

 ManchesterCF has developed computer-based training and digital textbooks for international banks and national financial intelligence units, combining them into an online training solution called FIU Connect.

-The computer-based training and digital textbooks for four FCT, four FOT and nine FINTEL modules are accessible any time through FIU Connect:
+The computer-based training and digital textbooks for four FCT, ten FINTEL and six FOT modules are accessible any time through FIU Connect:

 - FCT/FOT (Trade-Based Money Laundering)